FXCM vs Pepperstone Comparison

 Which brokers offers more tradeable asset classes, FXCM or Pepperstone?

-FXCM offers a more diverse selection of investment options than Pepperstone allowing you to trade Forex Trading, Trading - Forex or CFDs, Spread Betting, Social Trading / Copy Trading, Metals, Energies and U.S. Stocks (CFD).
-Looking at total tradeable symbols, FXCM has 276, compared to 1200 from Pepperstone.
+FXCM offers a more diverse selection of investment options than Pepperstone allowing you to trade Forex Trading (Spot or CFDs), Spread Betting, Social Trading / Copy Trading, Metals, Energies and U.S. Stocks (CFD).
+Looking at total tradeable symbols, FXCM has 441, compared to 1200 from Pepperstone.